prepor/component/README.md

        :body (str (:msg greeting) ", " (-> req :params :name))})))
 ```

-After starting this component can be used as usual ring handler.
+Once started, this component can be can be used as usual ring handler.

 ```clojure
 (def handler (-> (assoc HelloWorld :greeting (->Greeting "Hello"))